A double promise

 Before approving the guiding idea of the campaign, we first developed several concepts using moodboards, imagined different graphic styles and key messages, and identified the most relevant insights.
 Building on these elements, we then created initial drafts and proposed adaptations for various online (Facebook, Instagram, Red Cross website) and offline (print magazine, flyers) channels.

-Great collaboration with MOJO for our very first campaign for the Belgian Red Cross Vestiboutiques.
-A professional, responsive and listening team, all in a positive atmosphere with a smile.
-Thank you again for this great experience!
+Excellent collaboration with MOJO for our very first campaign for the Belgian Red Cross Vestiboutiques.
+A professional, responsive and attentive team, all in a positive atmosphere and with a smile.
+Thanks again for this great experience!